dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 better stability with gradient update (vanishing and exploding gradient) by using gates ([to learn more about LSTM](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)).

-Also, for now, let simply use a single layer unidirectional LSTM (and we will, later on, explore the use of more layer and bidirectional approach).
+Also, for now, let's simply use a single layer unidirectional LSTM (and we will, later on, explore the use of more layers and bidirectional approach).

 ### Word Embeddings